 It is worth noting that the changes are designed to also capture those firms based outside of the EU that would otherwise have been subject to the clearing obligations had they been based in the EU – however, this will only occur if they are undertaking these types of transactions with EU entities who are subject to the obligations, or alternatively if these transactions will have a direct, substantial and foreseeable effect within the EU.

-CCPs will need to be officially recognised as such by their respective national authorities, with ESMA being granted the role of mediator when the authorisation of a potential CCP is being challenged.
-For those CCPs based outside of the EU, they will only be recognised if their respective legal regimes provide for an effective equivalent system for recognition of CCPs.
+CCPs will need to be officially recognized as such by their respective national authorities, with ESMA being granted the role of mediator when the authorization of a potential CCP is being challenged.
+For those CCPs based outside of the EU, they will only be recognized if their respective legal regimes provide for an effective equivalent system for recognition of CCPs.

 Measures to reduce counterparty credit risk and operational risk for bilaterally cleared OTC derivatives